Muhammed Muheisen

 Muhammed Muheisen (born 1981) is a two-time Pulitzer Prize winning photographer and the recipient of numerous international awards.
 He is a National Geographic photographer and the founder of the Dutch non-profit organization Everyday Refugees Foundation.

-Biography & Career
+Biography and career

 Muheisen was born and raised in Jerusalem and graduated with a B.A. degree in journalism and political science.
 Since 2001 he has documented major events around the world, in Asia, the Middle East, Europe, Africa and the United States of America: including the Israeli-Palestinian conflict, the funeral of late Palestinian leader Yasser Arafat, the US led -war in Iraq, the capture of former Iraqi president Saddam Hussein, the Yemeni revolution, the Syrian Civil War, the funeral procession of the late president Nelson Mandela, as well as major events in Saudi Arabia, China, Afghanistan, Pakistan, Egypt, Jordan, France, Greece, Macedonia, Germany, Croatia, Austria, New York, the Netherlands, Serbia and South Africa.
 For over a decade he has been documenting the refugee crisis across the Middle East, Asia and Europe.